tayanderson/old-jekyll-portfolio/_projects/project4.md

 layout: project

 project-num: 4
-title: FWC Logo Design
+title: IU Ski Club Logo

-description: At Indiana University, I was part of the Fitness and Wellness Living-Learning Community.
-So, I volunteered to create a logo design for the t-shirts for that year.
+description: During the time I was a member of the IU Ski and Snowboard Club, the club needed a new logo for the shirts for that year.
+I came up with a few designs for them.
+In the end, one of my designs was used for the club sweatshirts.

-client: Fitness and Wellness Living-Learning Community
+client: IU Ski and Snowboard Club
 type: Graphic Design
-responsibilities: Sketches, Logo Design
+responsibilities: Sketching, Logo Design
-date-completed: Fall 2013
+date-completed: Fall 2014
 ---